-The watch can be used for training indoors, such as running on an indoor track or using a stationary bike or indoor trainer.
-GPS is turned off for indoor activities (Activities and App Settings, page 78).
+The MARQ device can be used for training indoors, such as running on an indoor track or using a stationary bike.
+GPS is turned off for indoor activities.

-When running or walking with GPS turned off, speed and distance are calculated using the accelerometer in the watch.
+When running or walking with GPS turned off, speed, distance, and cadence are calculated using the accelerometer in the device.
 The accelerometer is self-calibrating.
-The accuracy of the speed and distance data improves after a few outdoor runs or walks using GPS.
+The accuracy of the speed, distance, and cadence data improves after a few outdoor runs or walks using GPS.

 TIP: Holding the handrails of the treadmill reduces accuracy.
+You can use an optional foot pod to record pace, distance, and cadence.

-When cycling with GPS turned off, speed and distance data are not available unless you have an optional sensor that sends speed and distance data to the watch, such as a speed or cadence sensor.
+When cycling with GPS turned off, speed and distance are not available unless you have an optional sensor that sends speed and distance data to the device (such as a speed or cadence sensor).